 Watch Clem's film about mob grazing in Scotland: Tall Grass Grazing

-As a field lab, the group will work together to decide what questions need to be answered and what measurements to gather.
+As a field lab, the group are working together to decide what questions need to be answered and what measurements to gather.
 We will get relevant researchers on board, help with data collection methods, co-ordinate the meetings and share the results.

 Find out what happened at the group's first meeting and view resources from it here